Ted Hsu: Early life and career

 Hsu was born in Bartlesville, Oklahoma, in 1964 to James and Marjorie and is the oldest of three siblings.
-Of Chinese descent, Hsu is fluent in English, French, and Mandarin.
+Hsu is of Chinese descent and is fluent in English, French, and Mandarin.
 When he was six months old, the family moved to Kingston, Ontario, where his father joined Queen's University as a chemical engineering professor.

 Hsu attended high school at Kingston's Loyalist Collegiate and Vocational Institute.
 In 1984, he graduated from Queen's University with a Bachelor of Science Honours in physics.
 He pursued graduate studies at Princeton University, where he completed his PhD in physics in 1989 after successfully defending his dissertation titled "Towards an understanding of the large U-Hubbard model and a theory for high temperature superconductors," under the supervision of Philip W. Anderson, recipient of the 1977 Nobel Prize in Physics.
 Hsu went on to complete post-doctoral research in Chalk River, Vancouver, and France.

-Applying his technical and research skills in math, computing, and problem-solving to capital markets, Hsu worked as a researcher and trader in Paris and Philadelphia for Banque Nationale de Paris, and as an executive director in the Tokyo office of Morgan Stanley, a global investment bank.
+Applying his technical and research skills in math, computing, and problem-solving to capital markets, Hsu worked as a researcher and trader in Paris and Philadelphia for Banque Nationale de Paris, and as an executive director in the Tokyo office of Morgan Stanley.

 Hsu is a long-term member of SWITCH, a Kingston-based not-for-profit association that promotes local job creation and green economic growth.
 From 2007 to 2011, he served as the executive director of SWITCH and compiled the first Greenhouse Gas Inventory for Kingston.
-Currently, he is SWITCH's secretary.